Minnesota Sen. Amy Klobuchar expected to join 2020 Dem race

 Klobuchar, 58, is known as a straight-shooting, pragmatist willing to work with Republicans, making her one of the Senate's most productive members at passing legislation.

-The backdrop of Sunday's event is the Interstate 35 bridge over the Mississippi.
+The backdrop for her rally was the Interstate 35 bridge over the Mississippi.
 The span was built after the previous bridge collapsed in 2007, killing 13 people.
 Klobuchar had worked with then Sen. Norm Coleman, R-Minn., to help fund the new bridge and get it completed at a faster-than-usual pace, and has cited it as an example of achieving results through bipartisan cooperation.

+"We worked across the aisle to get the federal funding and we rebuilt that I-35W bridge — in just over a year.
+That's community.
+That's a shared story.
+That's ordinary people doing extraordinary things," she says in her prepared remarks.

+"But that sense of community is fracturing across our nation right now, worn down by the petty and vicious nature of our politics.
+We are all tired of the shutdowns and the putdowns, the gridlock and the grandstanding.
+Our nation must be governed not from chaos but from opportunity.
+Not by wallowing over what's wrong, but my marching inexorably toward what's right," she says.

 Klobuchar's focus in recent months has included prescription drug prices, a new farm bill and election security.
 She supports the "Green New Deal," a Democratic plan proposed this past week to combat climate change and create thousands of jobs in renewable energy.